Freedom of Information Act

 Public records may be requested under the Illinois Freedom of Information Act (5 ILCS 140).

-Requests should be made in writing and should clearly describe the records sought.
-Requests may be submitted in person, by mail, or by email.
+Requests must be made in writing and clearly describe the records sought.
+Requests may be submitted in person or by mail.

-When submitting your written request, please be as specific as possible.
+When submitting your written request, you must be as specific as possible.
 The Freedom of Information Act is designed to allow you to inspect public records and/or to be provided with copies of public records.
 It is not designed to require a public body to answer questions.

 When a written request for records has been submitted, the Park District must provide access to those records and/or copies within five (5) business days.
 Under certain circumstances, this time limit may be extended for five (5) more business days.
 Notice of this five-day extension must be sent to the person requesting the records.

-Please indicate if your request is for a commercial purpose in which case the Park District will provide access to the records and/or copies within twenty-one (21) business days.
+Request must indicate if it is for a commercial purpose in which case the Park District will provide access to the records and/or copies within twenty-one (21) business days.
 (It is a violation of the Act for a person to knowingly obtain a public record for a commercial purpose without disclosing that it is for a commercial purpose.)

 There is no fee for the first 50 pages of standard paper copies.
 For more than 50 copies, there is a fee of .15 cents per page.
 You are permitted to ask for a waiver of copying fees.
 You must include a specific explanation as to why your request for information merits a fee waiver and include the following statement on your written request, “I request a waiver of all fees associated with this request.”